 Hunk: He's ALL MAN.
 No wonder Kai's crazy for him.

 Ginchiyo's husband and leader of the Tachibana clan.
 Noted by many other characters as being intelligent and handsome, he is also something of a charmer.
 The game frequently cites him as being the 'greatest warrior of the Western Army,' in opposition to Honda Tadakatsu, 'greatest warrior of the Eastern Army.'Rides into battle with a claymore and a rondache (a.k.a. a broadsword and a buckler) and his element is Wind.Tropes associated with Muneshige:

-Former tactician for the Saito clan who joins the Oda (and later the Toyotomi) after meeting Hideyoshi.
+Former tactician for the Saito clan who joins the Oda (more specifically under the Hashiba banner) after meeting Hideyoshi.
 He's generally a cheerful and upbeat, if rather lazy, man, in contrast to his closest friend Kanbei.
 Along with Kanbei and also Motonari, he is described as one of the 'three geniuses' by the fandom.His weapon can only be described as a bladed sundial that also functions as a one-man Steam Punk helicopter.
 He has the Ice element.Tropes associated with Hanbei:

-Odd Couple - He and Kanbei are really different from one another and yet they're friends.
+Odd Friendship: He and Kanbei are really different from one another and yet they're friends.

-Older Than They Look - He's actually two years older than Kanbei!
+Older Than He Looks: He's actually two years older than Kanbei!
 Perhaps justified with the fact that Hanbei historically died in young age (in his 30s years old), while Kanbei died in much older age (in his 50s years old).

 Voiced by: Umeka Shouji (Japanese)